andreysolovyev381/HollywoodLand/readme.md

 ## General structure
 ### Proxy Implementation
 Made by using TransparentUpgradeableProxy paradigm from OpenZeppelin.
-To achieve padding all the data storages were separated from the respective implementations.
+All the data storages were separated from the respective implementations.
 Storages can be found at 'Storage' folder.
 ### Token
 Contract is ERC20 and ERC777 compatible foundation for all of the oprations.
 ERC777 token is set upon deployment as a separate transaction to set up the ERC777 Operators.
 ### Finance